seanthegeek/yaramail/docs/source/cli.md

                         (default: trusted_domains.txt)
   --trusted-domains-yara TRUSTED_DOMAINS_YARA
-                        Filename a list of from domains that require an authenticated from domain and YARA safe verdict Can be set by the YARAMAIL_TRUSTED_DOMAINS_YARA environment
+                        Filename a list of from domains that require an authenticated from domain and YARA safe verdict.
+Can be set by the YARAMAIL_TRUSTED_DOMAINS_YARA
-                        variable. (default:
+                        environment variable. (default:
                         trusted_domains_yara_safe_required.txt)
 ```